guiuiy/cse15l-lab-reports/lab3.md

 technical/government/About_LSC/State_Planning_Special_Report.txt
 ```

-For `-L` in addition with `grep`, it output names of the files that DID NOT have the given argument in them and this is useful if we want to look for files without certain keywords or phrases in them.

 `grep -c`
+For `-c` in addition with `grep`, it outputs the number of lines that had the given argument in them and this is useful if we want to look for how many lines have the certain keyword or phrase in them.
 ```
 bblu2@bluLT MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)
 $ grep -c 'you' technical/government/About_LSC/ONTARIO_LEGAL_AID_SERIES.txt